Connecticut Sick Leave Law

-A covered employee is allowed to use accrued sick leave to care for their own, their spouse's or their child's:
+A covered employee is allowed to use accrued sick leave for their own, their spouse's, or their child's:

-2. medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition; or
+- Medical diagnosis, care, or treatment of a mental or physical illness, injury, or health condition

 Also, workers who are victims of family violence or sexual assault are allowed to use accrued sick leave for treatment, services, relocation, participation in legal proceedings, and other related needs.